emadalam/graphql-demo/README.md

 ```

 ### GraphiQL Interface

 Once the server has been started the [GraphiQL](https://github.com/graphql/graphiql) interface can be accessed at http://127.0.0.1:3001/graphiql to play around with the server.

+### Subscription Server

+The subscription server is available over websocket and can be accessed at ws://127.0.0.1:5000/ to subscribe for real time updates.
+Please refer to the generated schema docs to check for the available subscriptions.

 ### Development